mishamyrt/myrt-code-theme/apps/vscode/README.md

     <img src="https://raw.githubusercontent.com/mishamyrt/myrt-vscode-theme/main/apps/vscode/preview.png" alt="Myrt VS Code theme" width="600">
 </p>

+## Interpretations

+- Variables and constants are different things.
+- Class — a subtype of type
+- Decorators is a special syntax for function calls
+- Punctuations are dimmed
+- Special string values (like escape sequences) are highlighted in a different color

 ## Languages support

 Myrt theme provides first-class support for the following languages: